archonic/limestone/README.md

 * Feature control using the [Flipper](https://github.com/jnunemaker/flipper) gem.
 Demonstrated with the `public_registration` feature.
 * 86% RSpec test coverage.

-## Roadmap
-* In-browser image cropping using jcrop or the likes.
-* Custom error pages.

 ## Notes
 * RSpec controller tests have been omitted in favour of requests tests.
 * You can run tests locally with `docker-compose run web rspec`